How Do I Prevent Fleas And Ticks On My Puppy?

 Bathing and Shampooing

 Bathing your puppy is not only an essential part of their hygiene but also an effective way to prevent fleas and ticks.
-Proper bathing , the right choice of shampoo, and consistency in frequency are key factors in keeping these parasites at bay.
+Proper bathing techniques, the right choice of shampoo, and consistency in frequency are key factors in keeping these parasites at bay.

 Choosing the Right Shampoo